Repository vs Functional DAL

 Repository (automatic filtering + extension methods):

-import { createORM } from '@kysera/repository';
+import { createORM } from '@kysera/repository'

-import { softDeletePlugin } from '@kysera/soft-delete';
+import { softDeletePlugin } from '@kysera/soft-delete'

-const orm = await createORM(db, [softDeletePlugin()]);
+const orm = await createORM(db, [softDeletePlugin()])

-const userRepo = orm.createRepository(createUserRepository);
+const userRepo = orm.createRepository(createUserRepository)

 // Automatically excludes deleted records via interceptQuery

-const users = await userRepo.findAll();
+const users = await userRepo.findAll()

 // Plugin adds these extension methods via extendRepository

-await userRepo.softDelete(1);
+await userRepo.softDelete(1)

-await userRepo.restore(1);
+await userRepo.restore(1)

-await userRepo.findAllWithDeleted();
+await userRepo.findAllWithDeleted()

-DAL with KyseraExecutor (automatic filtering only):
+DAL with createExecutor (automatic filtering only):

-import { createExecutor } from '@kysera/executor';
+import { createExecutor } from '@kysera/executor'

-import { createContext, createQuery } from '@kysera/dal';
+import { createQuery } from '@kysera/dal'

-import { softDeletePlugin } from '@kysera/soft-delete';
+import { softDeletePlugin } from '@kysera/soft-delete'

 // Create executor with soft-delete plugin

-const executor = await createExecutor(db, [softDeletePlugin()]);
+const executor = await createExecutor(db, [softDeletePlugin()])

-const getUsers = createQuery((ctx) =>
+const getUsers = createQuery(ctx => ctx.db.selectFrom('users').selectAll().execute())

-await getUsers(ctx); // Soft-deleted records filtered automatically!
+// Pass executor directly - soft-deleted records filtered automatically!

 // Must implement soft delete manually (no extension methods)